AP looks inside China’s largest detention center in Xinjiang | WTOP

 A nearby medical room contains a gurney, a tank of oxygen and a cabinet stocked with medicine.
 Guidelines hanging on the wall instruct staff on the proper protocol to deal with sick inmates – and also to force-feed inmates on hunger strikes by inserting tubes up their noses.

-Zhao, the other official, said inmates are held for 15 days to a year before trial depending on their suspected crime.
+Zhao, the other official, said inmates are held for 15 days to a year before trial depending on their suspected crime, and the legal process is the same as in the rest of China.
+He said the center was built to house inmates away from the city because of safety concerns.

 Urumqi No. 3 Detention Center is comparable in size to Rikers Island in New York City, but the region serves less than four million people compared to nearly 20 million for Rikers.
 At least three other detention centers are sprinkled across Urumqi, along with ten or more prisons.

-The No. 3 center did not appear to be at full capacity; one section was closed, officials said, and the six to ten inmates in each cell took up only half the benches.
+The No. 3 center did not appear to be at full capacity; one section was closed, officials said, and six to ten inmates sat in each cell, taking up only half the benches.
 But the latest official government statistics available, for 2019, show that there were about twice as many arrests in Xinjiang that year than before the crackdown started in 2017.
-Hundreds of thousands have been sentenced to prison on what relatives often claim are spurious charges.
+Hundreds of thousands have been sentenced to prison, many to terms of five years or more.

+Xu Guixiang, a Xinjiang spokesperson, called the higher incarceration rates “severe measures” in the “war against terror.”

+“Of course, during this process, the number of people sentenced in accordance with the law will increase.
+This is a concrete indication of our work efficiency,” Xu said.
+“By taking these measures, terrorists are more likely to be brought to justice.”

 Copyright © 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.